4rkal/blog/content/posts/gitea.md

 Now reboot

 ## Docker-compose.yml
-Once we have docker installed.
+Once docker is installed.
 We have to get gitea up and running

 First create a new directory.
 This will host our docker-compose file.